How to Repair Chipped Paint on Car: A Simple Step-by-Step Guide

 Polishing compound

-Sand the Edges: Lightly sand the chipped area with fine-grit sandpaper to smooth rough edges.
+Sanding the Edges: Lightly sand the chipped area with fine-grit sandpaper to smooth rough edges.

 Applying Primer (For Deep Chips Only)